tyleragreen/tyleragreen-site/_posts/2016-03-01-windy-city-recap.md

   <img src="http://i1.wp.com/www.tyleragreen.com/blog_files/2016-03-windy-city-recap/13.jpg?resize=507%2C676" alt="I guess I can see why the Randolph/Washington CTA station is one scheduled to be replaced by Washington/Wabash in 2017, but that doesn't mean I don't think this is neat route identification." data-recalc-dims="1" />

   <p class="wp-caption-text">
-    I guess I can see why the Randolph/Washington CTA station is one scheduled to be replaced by Washington/Wabash in 2017, but that doesn&#8217;t mean I don&#8217;t think this is neat route identification.
+    I guess I can see why the Randolph/Washington CTA station is one scheduled to be replaced by Washington/Wabash in 2017, but that doesn't mean I don&#8217;t think this is neat route identification.
   </p>
 </div>